qjpcpu/sesh/README.md

 #### Check for sure

-If you want have a check after the first host's job done, you can use `-check`, when  first job done, you would auto logon the first host, if everything is fine, press `Ctrl+D`to return and continue.
+If you want have a check after the first host's job done, you can use `--check`, when  first job done, you would auto logon the first host, if everything is fine, press `Ctrl+D`to return and continue.

-	sesh -f host-file -check 'touch new-file'
+	sesh -f host-file --check 'touch new-file'

 #### Execute script